 Women who wear synthetic pantyhose a lot, have three times the yeast infection rate of women who wear cotton underwear, due to the fact cotton allows the natural vaginal secretions to dry and some synthetic materials do not.

 Women are exposed to more chemicals than men due to commercially made cosmetics that contain mercury and lead, facial cleansers and moisturizers, body lotions, and perfumes.
 All these chemicals within these products gradually wear down the immune system allowing yeast to eventually take control, usually after some kind of illness.
-They are also xenoestrogens in many of these products that act like estrogen in the body.4
+There are also xenoestrogens in many of these products that act like estrogen in the body.(4)

 The general consensus is that most recurrent cases of vaginal

-yeast infection are due from the transmission from the gastrointestinal
+yeast infection are due to the transmission from the gastrointestinal

 tract and estrogen dominance.
 As a matter of fact, studies have shown

 that 100% of women infected with chronic vaginal yeast also have it in